 To begin with, you’re probably wondering what the difference is between Fels Naptha and Zote:

-Fels Naptha: Fels main ingredients are Soap, water, talc.
-It’s a has a light fresh scent, the smell does not stay in the clothing past a day or so.
+Fels main ingredients are Soap, water, talc.
+It’s has a light fresh scent, the smell does not stay in the clothing for a day or so.
 It is most effective on oil-based stains such as body soil (aka accidents!), chocolate, make-up/sunscreen, etc. It is quite effective at dispersing and removing urushiol oil (aka poison ivy, poison oak, poison sumac oils) from clothing and skin.
-Fels Naptha has been around from over 100 years.
+Fels Naptha has been around for over 100 years.

 In this challenge we’re using our Super Laundry Sauce for Dummies Recipe– this is the NO Cook Version that takes about 5 minutes of actual effort in all.